Financial-Times/origami/README.md

 #### Layout Base
 The markup below ↓ will generate the ascii grid above ↑.

-The main content section will constrain its _immediate_ children to its first column, with the exception of `table`s and `asides`.
+The main content section will constrain its _immediate_ children to its first column, with the exception of `table`s and `aside`s.

 If you want an element to span the full width of the main content area, you can apply the `o-layout__main--full-span` class to that element to achieve that effect.